certeu/morio/docs/docs/reference/repositories/readme.md

 <Note>

 - Follow the links above for instructions on how to add these repositories to your system, or to download packages directly.
-- We build `.deb` packages on Debian 12, and `.rpm` pacakges on Rocky Linux 9, but they should work on other distributions too.
+- We build `.deb` packages on Debian 12, and `.rpm` packages on Rocky Linux 9, but they should work on other distributions too.
 - The moriod packages require docker and systemd
 </Note>